 Coffee

-Thanks to the high-quality ingredients and difference in the manufacturing process, Häagen-Dazs makes exceptionally delicious simple flavors.
+Thanks to the high-quality ingredients and differences in the manufacturing process, Häagen-Dazs makes exceptionally delicious simple flavors.
 The second of three of the original Häagen-Dazs flavors, coffee, is simple yet divine.
 If you enjoy a good cup of joe, you’ll love this flavor.

 Strawberry

 Often the top three flavors are some order of strawberry, vanilla, and chocolate.
 That trio covers all the bases when it comes to basic flavors.
 And while super popular classic flavors such as strawberry and vanilla are hard to improve upon, Häagen-Dazs managed to do it.
+One bite of their version and its combination of rich cream and sweet berries will knock your socks off.

 Vanilla Milk Chocolate Almond Bar